Yandex Cloud

 SELECT * FROM ts_debug('<token>');

-Specify a word that can be found in the DB documents as the token.
+For the token, specify the word that can be found in the documents within your database.

 Result: